How to fit large complexity classes into TFNP: Introduction

 The second construction starts with a search problem in $\TFS$.
 This is a complexity class that sits one quantifier level above $\TFNP$, in that a $\TFS$ problem is defined like a $\TFNP$ problem, except that the relation $R(x,y)$ is $\coNP$ rather than polynomial-time.
+In this sense, a string $y$ is a solution to an instance~$x$ of $R$ if and only if there is no \emph{counterexample} to the $\coNP$ statement $R(x,y)$.

-We introduce a notion of \emph{counterexample reducibility} between $\TFS$ problems, or of a $\TFNP$ problem to a $\TFS$ problem.
-A $\TFS$ problem then gives rise to a class of $\TFNP$ problems which are counterexample-reducible to it.
-Again this gives well-behaved classes with natural complete problems, and our main results are: \begin{itemize} \item The class arising from the $\TFS$ problem {\sc $\P^\NP$ computation} is precisely PLS. \item The class arising from the $\TFS$ problem {\sc Empty} is precisely PPADS.
-Thus, relative to some oracle, there is no counterexample reduction in either direction between {\sc Empty} and {\sc $\P^\NP$ computation}. \item We give a simplified definition of the class APPROX, which captures $\TFNP$ problems that can be proved total using approximate counting.
-We give direct reductions showing that {\sc Ramsey} and a weak version of the problem {\sc Long choice} lie in APPROX. \end{itemize} See the beginning of Section~\ref{sec:approx_counting} for a longer introduction to the last point, with more background. $\TFS$ is an increasingly popular topic~\cite{ kleinberg2021total, ren2022range, korten2022hardest, pasarkar2023extremal}, and is often studied under a coarser notion of reducibility, under which for example all TFNP problems are reducible to {\sc Empty}~\cite{kleinberg2021total}.
+We say that a $\TFS$ problem $Q(u,v)$ is \emph{counterexample reducible} to a $\TFS$ problem~$R(x,y)$ if there are polynomial-time functions $f$ and $g$ resembling a normal many-one reduction of $Q$ to $R$, and a third polynomial-time function~$h$ which converts any counterexample to $Q(u,v)$ into a counterexample to $R(x,y)$.
+Since $\TFNP$ problems are in particular $\TFS$ problems, any $\TFS$ problem gives rise to a subclass of $\TFNP$ consisting of the problems which are counterexample-reducible to it.
+Again this gives well-behaved classes with natural complete problems, and our main results are: \begin{itemize} \item The class arising from the $\TFS$ problem {\sc $\P^\NP$ computation} is precisely PLS (Theorem~\ref{the:TFS_equivalences}). \item The class arising from the $\TFS$ problem {\sc Empty} is precisely PPADS.
+Thus, relative to some oracle, there is no counterexample reduction in either direction between {\sc Empty} and {\sc $\P^\NP$ computation} (Theorem~\ref{the:TFS_equivalences}, Corollary~\ref{cor:empty_separation}). \end{itemize} $\TFS$ is an increasingly popular topic~\cite{ kleinberg2021total, ren2022range, korten2022hardest, pasarkar2023extremal}, and is often studied under a coarser notion of reducibility, under which for example all TFNP problems are reducible to {\sc Empty}~\cite{kleinberg2021total}.
 Our results show that counterexample reducibility is a fruitful definition, and we believe that it shows the richness of this class, and in particular shows that many TFNP classes can be most naturally seen as arising from $\TFS$ problems under counterexample reducibility.